- What is SSRF?

 Any functionality that allows external service interaction is a good stating point, any where that accepts a third party URL or service integration.

 How to Find SSRF Vulnerabilities

-In order to identify a SSRF vulnerability the first step is confirming that the functionality is vulnerable, an easy / scalable way to do this is using your own Burp Collaborator on Linode.
+In order to identify a SSRF vulnerability the first step is confirming that the functionality is vulnerable, an easy / scalable way to do this is using your own Burp Collaborator on Linode using this link to get a $100 voucher.
 Burp Collaborator will easily allow you to assess if out-of-band interaction is possible (the target server directly accessing a server you control).

 PRO TIP: Run Your Own Collaborator Server